Rishi Sunak delays ban on petrol and diesel cars until 2035 amid furious row

 Boris Johnson and Al Gore lead outrage against PM’s watering down of climate promises

-Rishi Sunak has sparked fury among environmentalists, business, international allies and many of his own MPs by watering down key climate change commitments aimed at reaching net zero by 2050.
+Rishi Sunak has sparked civil war in his own party and prompted fury among environmentalists, businesses and international allies by watering down climate change commitments aimed at reaching net zero by 2050.

-The prime minister announced as hastily-convened press conference that the 2030 ban on the sale of petrol and diesel cars will be pushed back until 2035.
+The prime minister held a panicked called with cabinet ministers on Wednesday before announcing that the planned 2030 ban on the sale of petrol and diesel cars will be pushed back until 2035.

-Mr Sunak said it “cannot be right to impose such significant costs on working people” and insisted there had been no “meaningful democratic debate” on how Britain reaches net zero.

-He claimed he was acting to avoid a public “backlash”, adding: “The risk here to those of us who care about reaching net zero, as I do, is simple – if we continue down this path we risk losing the consent of the British people.”
+Mr Sunak said it “cannot be right to impose such significant costs on working people” and claimed he was acting to avoid a public “backlash”.
+He added: “If we continue down this path we risk losing the consent of the British people.”

-But Ford led the auto industry business backlash against Mr Sunak’s delay to the 2030 ban on new petrol and diesel car sales, warning that it could hit investment by undermining stability.
+But Ford led a car industry backlash against Mr Sunak’s delay to the 2030 ban, warning that it could hit investment.

-Boris Johnson lashed out at his successor – saying Britain “cannot afford to falter now or in any way lose our ambition for this country”.
 And Al Gore, former US vice president, said Mr Sunak “is doing the wrong thing” by curbing green policies, saying: “I certainly disagree with him.”

 More than 250 NGOs and businesses urged Mr Sunak not to weaken the UK’s net zero policies – warning against “the greatest act of economic self-harm since Liz Truss’s mini-budget” and “the historic mistake of Rishi Sunak’s premiership”.